Set a Default Posting Period in a Custom Field

 Step 5: Test the Solution

-After you create the script record and deploy your script, you can test your solution by creating an invoice and confirming that the current posting period shows in the Preferred Posting Period field is copied to the standard Posting Period field.
+After you create the script record and deploy your script, you can test it by creating an invoice and confirming that the current posting period in the Preferred Posting Period field is copied to the standard Posting Period field.

 To test your solution: